bbauska/W3Cx-4of5-thru-May-2024/README.md

 <b>Retrieving more than one result when using an index</b>

-In order to get all the "Bills", once again we have to use *a cursor*.
+In order to get all the "Bills", once again we have to use <i>a cursor</i>.

 When we work with indexes, we can open two different types of cursors on
 indexes: